TannerCoker/SpaceAdventure3398/README.md

 * Lucas Anesti: Currently, my limited knowledge of CircleCi and its environments are preventing me from resolving the continuous integration errors generated every time a member commits.
 A more thorough look into gradle and CircleCi

-* Team: To avoid the same time management issues in the next sprint that may be caused by school workload, we need to discuss our schedules and mark any deadlines for each member that may be impede progress and delay dependencies.
+* Team: To avoid the same time management issues in the next sprint that may be caused by school workload, we need to discuss our schedules and mark any deadlines for each member that may impede progress and delay dependencies.